sinanozdemir/python/README.md

 # python
-This is a python code snippets repo for fun
+This is a python code snippets repo for fun.
-Modified